By Dr. Charles Gilmer

 What should we do now?
 How can we honor our history, respond to the present, and build a viable, vibrant future for our people?

 Choosing Jesus prepares you to be a real agent of change in our community.
-We have had enough leaders who have experienced some success, but who got off track somehow.
-These sidetracks have taken many different forms, from sexual and financial scandals to a constant pursuit of acknowledgment from the white community.
-Too many of our leaders have compromised our spiritual heritage in order to gain political or economic allies.
 A vibrant relationship with Christ will give you the power to govern yourself and live according to what is right, not according to what is expedient.

 We must tell the truth about the challenges we face and develop an agenda for overcoming those challenges.
 That agenda emanates from Jesus.
-Then we must forge the strategies that will allow our people to make the kind of broad-based progress we all long for.
-Those strategies will come from people who have the mind of Christ.
-In the Book of Proverbs in the Bible it says, "Righteousness exalts a nation..."6 If we allow the righteousness of Christ to flow through us, and thereby through our community, we can turn the tide.
+In the Book of Proverbs in the Bible it says, "Righteousness exalts a nation..."5 If we allow the righteousness of Christ to flow through us, and thereby through our community, we can turn the tide.

-We have been looked down on so long and so pervasively, and our people disappoint us so often, we can begin to wonder if the negative stereotypes are really true.
-In this vulnerable state we are susceptible to the persuasiveness of eloquent orators like Louis Farrakhan or anyone else who will tell us that we are the best, brightest, most noble people on the earth.
+We have been looked down on so long and so pervasively, and our people disappoint us so often, that we can begin to wonder if the negative stereotypes are really true.
+In this vulnerable state, we are susceptible to the persuasiveness of eloquent orators who will tell us that we are the best, brightest, most noble people on the earth.
 It is easy to buy into ideas that lift black people above all others.
 Our righteous anger is easily manipulated to get us to buy into theories of a white conspiracy to hold us back.
 It feels good to hold someone else responsible for our struggles.
 Of course, there is plenty of racism remaining in this society, supplying fuel for those who would stoke the fires of rage and resentment.